GBuenaflor/01azure-aks-databricks-mlflow-azureML-deployment/README.md

-Using Appplication Gateway go to this link:
+Using Appplication Gateway Ingress Controller go to this link:

 https://github.com/GBuenaflor/01azure-aks-ingresscontroller-agic